orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

   - Share your maintenance scripts or sample code inside the "`Orthanc Contributed
     <https://github.com/jodogne/OrthancContributed>`_" public GitHub
     repository, via pull requests.
-  - Improve the text of the `Orthanc Book
-    <https://bitbucket.org/sjodogne/orthanc-book/>`_ (check out the "How to contribute"
-    section in the README).
   - The Orthanc project will also happily accept **external patches** in the core of Orthanc and in its associated official plugins.
 Such patches can either be sent to the `mailing list